hodgman/ois_protocol/README.md

   - serial_device_arduino / example
 - serial_host_cpp

-# ASCII Protocol in-depth
+## ASCII Protocol in-depth

 TODO - details

-# Binary Protocol in-depth
+For now, see the [Objects In Space specification](http://objectsgame.com/the-controllers/ois-serial-data-protocol/), although it does contain some errata and no details on v2 commands... sorry.

-TODO - details
+## Binary Protocol in-depth

-## Device to Host (Client) messages
+### Device to Host (Client) messages

 Device to host messages take up 1 or more bytes, with a message type identifier in the lowest 4 bits of the first byte.
-The high 4 bits of some message types is used to store additional message data.
+The high 4 bits of some message types are used to store additional message data.
 Unless the message type contains a string, the size of a message in bytes can be determined from the type parameter alone.

 ```c
 | Byte 0        || Byte 1+       ||